keu/docs/astro/cli/get-started.md

   :::info

   While DAG code can be viewed from within the Airflow UI, code edits have to be done directly in the Python file within the `/dags` folder.
-The displayed code will every 30 seconds.
+The displayed code will update every 30 seconds.

   :::

 ## Step 6: Write a new DAG

+Now that we can run DAGs and navigate the UI, let's write our own DAG and run it.
 In this step, we'll write a DAG that multiplies an input by 23.
 You will copy most of the code, trigger the DAG, and check to make sure you get the expected output.

 1. Create a new Python file in the `/dags` folder named `my-dag.py`
 2. Open `my-dag.py` in your IDE.
 Start by adding the required imports for Python packages: